guillaumepiot/cotidia-mail/docs/usage.md

 		# Passing on come context variables to build the subject line
 		subject = u'%s %s' % ('Your enquiry for', context['subject_var'])

-> It is recommend to add you notice template inside the app templates folder to keep it organised.
+> It is recommend to add your notice template inside the app `templates` folder to keep it organised.